 Particular attention is given to the man seated second from the left in the photo above, Paul Dixon.
 As mentioned in 8B.
 Bavarian’s TV/Radio Shows, Dixon had just finished his own his own national show for a year on Dumont Television in New York on April 8th, 1955, appearing in this photo about a month later, on May 5th.
 Becoming homesick, he returned to Cincinnati to have his own show with Avco Broadcasting on WLW-T, which appealed to housewives.
 The show featured Bonnie Lou and Colleen Sharp.
 Dixon was not mentioned in the "invitation" ad shown above, which appeared in March of 1955, because he was still living in New York at the time.
 However, it is believed that Bavarian's Beer was one of his show’s sponsors shortly after he returned to Cincinnati to launch his own show.
 The show ran for 20 years, until 1974.
 (See Cincy TV/Radio Talents.)

-Another important form of advertising for all brewers, including Bavarian, was cafe and bar signage.
-The most common were neon and backlit signs, the latter becoming more common in the 1950s because there could be more varied in size, colors and design.
-Besides lighted signs, there were Non-lit Signs, Pictures / Posters and Back Bar items.
+Another important form of advertising for all brewers, including Bavarian, was lighted cafe and bar signage.
+The most common were neon and backlit signs, the latter becoming more common in the 1950s because it allowed for more variations in size, colors and design.
+Besides lighted signs, other types of advertising used were Non-lit Signs, Pictures / Posters and Back Bar items.

 & Sales Meetings

-To help supplement marketing efforts, it was important for Bavarian to host sales meeting and entertain clients.
-Shown on the side are various distributors and sales in front of a Bavarian's trailer and old car.
+To help supplement marketing efforts, it was important for Bavarian to host sales meeting and entertain clients and distributors.
+Shown on the side are various distributors in front of a Bavarian's trailer and an old car, which may have been a 1908 Buick.
 As mentioned in the section on the 1946-1952 period, sales meetings were often held at local hotels and restaurants.
 Below is a photo taken at the Netherland Hotel, along with the photo jacket in which it was placed.

 Company Parties & Athletic Teams

 Even before Prohibition, Bavarian had provided company outings and parties to show their appreciation for the workers and increase company morale.
 (See period 4.
 The Early 1900s.)
 This tradition continued with the Schott Family management and ownership.
-Shown below are pictures from an event held at Mergard's, an innovator in bowling alleys.
-They had four locations in the Cincinnati area, and it is presumed that the picture captures a summer party at their Covington, KY location on 25 W. 7th St. (Please see the match cover below.)
+Shown below are pictures from a summer event held in the mid 1950's at Mergard's, an innovator in bowling alleys.
+They had five locations in the Cincinnati area, and the pictures below capture a summer party at Mergard's 25 W. 7th St. location in Covington, KY.
+(Please see the match cover below.)
 This location is now occupied by Braxton Brewing Co.
-Bavarian also hosted a winter event for employees and their families in an auditorium, where the talents of employees and their children were showcased.
+Additional annual company wide events included a show held in an auditorium before Christmas for employees and their families, where the talents of employees and their children were showcased.
+Additionally, some of the different brewery departments would also host their own events at times.

 On the far left is a store window with championship trophies won by some of Bavarian's baseball teams, along with a promotional display for Bavarian's Old Style Beer.
 The nearest photo was a jacket award ceremony at the Bavarian Brewery for the 1955 Bavarian's Buckeye League Champions.
 Please enlarge it.
 Note the "Man it satisfies" wall poster behind the team.